How to Fire Your Dev Shop (Safely)

 Deloitte surveyed 500+ executives about their outsourcing relationships in 2024.
 Seventy percent had pulled work back in-house over the last five years.
 Seven out of ten.
 That’s not a few unlucky founders - that’s the industry.

-This guide covers the exit.
-The practical stuff nobody talks about.
-What to secure tonight, what your contract probably doesn’t protect, and how to not make the same mistake twice.
+So this guide covers the exit - what to secure tonight, what your contract probably doesn’t protect, and how to avoid repeating it with the next team.

 How Many of These Sound Familiar? #